jsdom/webidl2js/README.md

   configurable: true
 });

+exports.interface = SomeInterface;

 exports.create = (constructorArgs = [], privateData = {}) => {
   const obj = Object.create(SomeInterface.prototype);
-  obj[impl] = new implModule.implementation(constructorArgs, privateData);
+  obj[impl] = new Impl(constructorArgs, privateData);
   return obj;
-}
+};

+exports.is = obj => obj && obj[impl] instanceof Impl;
 ```

 The above is a simplification of the actual generated code, but should give you some idea of what's going on.
 We bring your attention to a few points:

-* webidl2js takes pains to fully implement Web IDL semantics.
+- webidl2js takes pains to fully implement Web IDL semantics.
 Here you can see some on display, such as:
-  * Uncallable constructors, when no `[Constructor]` extended attribute is specified.
+  - Uncallable constructors, when no `[Constructor]` extended attribute is specified.
-  * Brand-checking on operation invocation
+  - Brand-checking on operation invocation
-  * Argument-length checking for non-optional arguments
+  - Argument-length checking for non-optional arguments
-  * Argument conversion according to the rules specified in Web IDL for given argument types
+  - Argument conversion according to the rules specified in Web IDL for given argument types
-  * @@toStringTag semantics to make `Object.prototype.toString.call()` behave correctly
+  - @@toStringTag semantics to make `Object.prototype.toString.call()` behave correctly
-* After performing Web IDL-related processing, webidl2js delegates to the implementation class for the non-boilerplate parts of `someOperation()`.
+- After performing Web IDL-related processing, webidl2js delegates to the implementation class for the non-boilerplate parts of `add()`.
+This allows you to focus on writing the interesting parts of the implementation without worrying about types, brand-checking, parameter-processing, etc.
-* webidl2js attempts to generate informative error messages using what it knows.
+- webidl2js attempts to generate informative error messages using what it knows.

 For more examples, you can check out the `test/` directory (with the generated output being in `test/__snapshots__`).
 Alternately, you can install [jsdom](https://www.npmjs.com/package/jsdom), [whatwg-url](https://www.npmjs.com/package/whatwg-url), or [domexception](https://www.npmjs.com/package/domexception) from npm and check out their source code.
 (Note that browsing them on GitHub will not work, as we do not check the generated files into Git, but instead generate them as part of publishing the package to npm.)